convertir-imagenes-a-wepb-con-cwebp-cli

 How to Convert Images to Webp Format

-cwebp-cli is a command-line interface (CLI) tool that allows you to convert image files in JPG and PNG formats to WebP.
+cwebp-cli is a command-line tool (CLI) that allows you to convert image files from JPG and PNG formats to WebP.

 WebP is a next-generation image compression format that has gained popularity in recent years due to its ability to reduce image file sizes while maintaining quality.

-Cwebp-cli is a console application that is a “wrapper” around the cwebp encoder, which is part of the official WebP library developed by Google (the creator of the format).
+Cwebp-cli is a console application that acts as a “wrapper” around the cwebp encoder, which is part of the official WebP library developed by Google (the creator of the format).

 Main Features of cwebp-cli

-• Support for batch conversion: cwebp-cli allows converting multiple files at once.
+• Bulk Conversion Support: cwebp-cli allows converting multiple files at once.

-• Configuration: It offers various options to adjust quality, size, and compression method.
+• Configuration: Offers various options to adjust quality, size, compression method.

-• Script compatibility: We can use it in automation scripts and integrate it into development workflows.
+• Script Compatibility: Can be used in automation scripts and integrated into development workflows.

 Installing cwebp-cli